Skip to Content

 “There exists good people in the world and, even when things seem dire, it is crucial that we support one another in trying to fight to make the world a better place for everyone.
 We must learn to empathize with one another to engage in productive conversations about how to improve our society as a whole,” said Garcia de Leaniz Hernandez.

-Elliot has hope in current, and future, generations.
+Elliott has hope in current, and future, generations.

 “Though I’m not thrilled with the outcome, this election made me realize how much our generation matters.
-We have the ability to fight, and we have the ability to win, and we must continue to come together and utilize it,” said Elliot.
+We have the ability to fight, and we have the ability to win, and we must continue to come together and utilize it,” said Elliott.

 Senior Annie Gibbons feels that we must hold ourselves responsible for how we communicate and interact with other people around us.